lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 Three `ML-DSA-44-PrivateKey` examples of inconsistent seed and expanded private keys follow:

 1. The first `ML-DSA-PrivateKey` example includes the `both CHOICE` , i.e., both `seed` and `expandedKey` are included.
-The `seed` and `expanded` values can be checked for inconsistencies.
+The `seed` and `expandedKey` values can be checked for inconsistencies.

 2. The second `ML-DSA-PrivateKey` example includes only `expandedKey`.
 The public key fails to match the `tr` hash value in the private key.

 3. The third `ML-DSA-PrivateKey` example also includes only `expandedKey`.
 The private `s_1` and `s_2` vectors imply a `t` vector whose private low bits do not match the `t_0` vector portion of the private key (its high bits `t_1` are the primary content of the public key).

-The second and third examples would not be detected by implementations that do not regenerate the public key from the private key, or neglect to then check consistency of `tr` or `t_0`.
+The second and third examples would not be detected by implementations that do not regenerate the public key from the private key or, when they do, they neglect to then check consistency of `tr` and `t_0`.

 The following is the first example: